CONTENTS

 have to care more, and try harder, but the situation is not hopeless.
 Martin

-Luther King, writing about the civil rights struggle in the United States in
+Luther King, writing about the civil rights struggle in the United States

-the 1960s, said:"We shall have to repent in this generation, not so much for
+the 1960s, said:"We shall have to repent in this generation, not so

 the evil deeds of wicked people, but for the appalling silence of the good